dvanderweele/ART/README.md

 Part of the complexity was that I tried to implement a single monolithic `query` method.
 I wanted a query method you could give an array of bound definitions, one for each subcomponent of the compound keys stored in the tree.
 Each definition could specify the inclusiveness of the bounds as well as whether that subcomponent has a fixed or variable length.
 I maintain that it's not impossible, but if you plan the composability of your methods optimally then you may be able break things up into more bite-sized pieces.

+Importantly, as I later realized either solution misses obvious points of common sense wisdom — that leaf nodes can also hold other radix trees, vastly simplifying some compound key index implementations.
+Also that means notably that leaves may hold other species of data structures, and beating some other data structures performance-wise and feature-wise when it comes to indexing fixed-length keys *could* be difficult for tries from time to time.
+Anyway...

 There is an invariant in the context of the bounded traversal that at any time, the key path to any node within the traversal must be lexicographically greater than the lower bound and less than the upper bound.
 Of course, inclusive versions of this invariant also exist.
 Almost wildly fewer lines of code (and lesser cyclomatic complexity) is attainable in the so-called naïve pursuit of this invariant whereby a full-length comparison of the current key prefix is permissible at each inner node of the trie.
 Evocative of this is the arrangement of full key comparisons performed at every node in logarithmic runtime algorithms for trees such as the self-balancing binary search species, and so I could not stomach this design choice.

 Unmistakably, the stakes are higher than ever before in this project.
 The task at hand feels daunting, insurmountable even.
-If we walk away now, we lose critical features needed to approach our programs from a relational/tabular perspective, scalable by way of compound-key indices that span multiple columns.
-Realy, we lose a core range query feature, exactly the kind of feature that drew us to tree data structures to begin with.
+If we walk away now, we could lose critical features needed to approach our programs from a relational/tabular perspective, scalable by way of compound-key indices that span multiple columns.
+Really, we lose a core range query feature, exactly the kind of feature that drew us to tree data structures to begin with.

 The way forward then is ensuring that the traversal is accurately stateful.
 This is not a small task.
 There is naturally the question of recursion versus an iterative, stack-based approach.
 I believe there is a more productive starting point, however, from which to commence our search for a solution.
 Ironically, my breakthrough came when I decided to try to reason about the state of my traversal routine by way of a table.